Tony Hawks

-Antony Gordon Hawksworth, MBE (born 27 February 1960), known professionally as Tony Hawks, is a British comedian and author.
+Antony Gordon Hawksworth MBE (born 27 February 1960), known professionally as Tony Hawks, is a British comedian and author.

 Early life

 Born in Brighton, Sussex, Hawks was educated at Brighton, Hove and Sussex Grammar School and Brighton College.

 Career

-After dropping out of a drama degree at Manchester University, Hawks appeared in the West End musical Lennon – A Musical Biography at The Astoria.
+After dropping out of a drama degree at the University of Manchester, Hawks appeared in the West End musical Lennon – A Musical Biography at The Astoria.
 By 1988, before he found chart success, he was already appearing in BBC Radio 4's Big Fun Show with Paul Merton, John Irwin and Josie Lawrence.

 Hawks first attempted to break into show business as a singer-songwriter, but it was with a novelty record that he had his first brush with fame; as leader of the trio Morris Minor and the Majors, he reached No. 4 in the UK Singles Chart with the Beastie Boys parody, "Stutter Rap (No Sleep til Bedtime)" in 1988.
 It went on to sell 220,000 copies, and reached a peak of No. 2 in Australia.
 The follow-up, a pastiche of Stock Aitken Waterman titled "This Is the Chorus", fared less well.
 A television series followed from this, Morris Minor's Marvellous Motors, written by and starring Hawks.
 In it, the fictional bandleader attempted to maintain his pop career while running a garage; it ran for one series in 1989 on BBC1.

-Hawks performs stand-up comedy, and is a regular on television and radio panel games in the UK, including I'm Sorry I Haven't a Clue, Just a Minute, The Unbelievable Truth and Have I Got News for You, although he first came to prominence as one of two resident performers – the other was Jo Brand — on the BBC monologue show The Brain Drain.
+Hawks performs stand-up comedy, and is a regular on television and radio panel games in the UK, including I'm Sorry I Haven't a Clue, Just a Minute, The Unbelievable Truth and Have I Got News for You, although he first came to prominence as a contributor to panel shows as one of two resident performers – the other was Jo Brand — on the BBC monologue show The Brain Drain.